 Disney World Is Reopening In July — But It Will Look Very Different With Coronavirus Safety Measures

+Disney World Wants To Reopen In July, But Its New Safety Measures Mean It Will Be Very Different

 Face masks and temperature checks will be required, and there won't be events with crowds like parades and fireworks.

+The journalists at BuzzFeed News are proud to bring you trustworthy and relevant reporting about the coronavirus.
+To help keep this news free, become a member and sign up for our newsletter, Outbreak Today.

-Disney World is planning for a phased reopening of its Florida theme parks in July, senior vice president of operations Jim MacPhee said Wednesday.
+Disney World is planning for a phased reopening of its Florida theme parks in July, Jim MacPhee, senior vice president of operations at the park, said Wednesday.

-Magic Kingdom and Disney's Animal Kingdom parks will reopen Saturday, July 11.
+The Magic Kingdom and Disney's Animal Kingdom parks will reopen Saturday, July 11.
 Epcot and Disney's Hollywood Studios will reopen Wednesday, July 15.
 But the experience at these parks will be markedly different than before the coronavirus.

-At an Orange County Economic Recovery Task Force Meeting announcing the reopenings on Wednesday, MacPhee laid out new safety protocols for the parks.
-These include requiring guests to wear face coverings and have their temperature screened before entering.
-The parks will also have more hand washing and sanitizing stations installed.
+At an Orange County economic recovery task force meeting announcing the reopenings on Wednesday, MacPhee laid out new safety protocols for the parks.
+These include requiring guests to wear face coverings and have their temperatures screened before entering.
+The parks will also have more handwashing and sanitizing stations installed.

 "We will temporarily suspend parades, fireworks, and other events that create crowds," MacPhee added.
-And in an effort to reduce contact between guests and employees, Disney World will ramp up mobile food ordering options, and character meet-and-greets and play areas will be temporarily on pause.
+In an effort to reduce contact between guests and employees, Disney World will ramp up mobile food ordering options, and character meet and greets and play areas will be temporarily on pause.

-Park capacities will also be significantly reduced so that people can practice physical distancing more easily on attractions, and at restaurants and stores.
+Park capacities will also be significantly reduced so that people can practice physical distancing more easily on attractions, at restaurants, and in stores.
 Guests will be required to place a reservation for park entry before their visit.

 Many of these new safety protocols were similarly implemented at Shanghai Disneyland, which reopened on May 11.